-Eligibility: Juniors in the current academic school year are eligible to be nominated by their school’s English department.
+Eligibility: Sophomores and juniors in the current academic school year are eligible to be nominated by their school’s English department.
 Nominations should be based on whether the writer exhibits the power to inform and move an audience through language.
 Entries are only accepted from teachers; students may not self-nominate.

 Schools in the United States, Canada, Virgin Islands and American Schools Abroad are eligible to nominate students.
 Nominating schools must be US accredited.